fbpx

 This differentiation is very important!

-Thoughts are optional, we can change them, we can believe whatever we want about the circumstances – the facts – in our life.
+We can change them, and we can believe whatever we want about the circumstances/facts in our lives.

 As soon as we are aware of what we are thinking, we can start to question our thoughts.